StabbyCutyou/rapp/README.md

 ### Dependencies

-Rapp only installs 2 dependencies into your application - bundler and rake.
+Rapp projects only have 2 dependencies - bundler and rake.
 Optionally, it will also include rspec, as well as a suite of specs for you to run to validate that the core underpinnings of the project are working as expected, in addition to your own custom specs.

 ### Layout

-Rapp application structure looks like the following:
+Rapp project structure looks like the following:

 * app/
 * app/models/